CLICK TO DOWNLOAD:

 review outcomes and adjust their practices based on these reviews to keep improving.

-Standard 7 supports all of the other Aged Care Quality Standards.
+Standard 7 supports all of the other Quality Standards.
 This is because it supports how the organisation focuses on workforce planning to demonstrate it has the capacity to run the organisation and deliver safe, effective and quality care and services, in a safe comfortable environment.
 It requires the organisation to support the workforce to deliver the outcomes required by these Standards.

 - Aged Care Act 1997 (Cth), User Rights Amendment (Charter of Aged Care Rights) Principles 2019